 This is one of our favourite onboarding hacks at Employment Hero.
 Start your new hire on a Wednesday.

 This incredibly simple change to an onboarding program can make a big difference to your team and your new hires.
 By doing this, you reduce the risk of overwhelming your new team members by limiting their information intake to three days and giving them the weekend to digest everything they’ve learned.

 You also help your existing team by giving them time early in the week to dedicate to important tasks, with the second half of the week cleared for supporting new employees.

 Give this easy hack a try and watch several onboarding pain points melt away!
 It’s definitely worked for us.

 Retain top talent with a great employee onboarding experience

 Can you already feel the weight lifting off your shoulders at the prospect of employee onboarding admin disappearing?

-If you’d like to learn more about onboarding, download our free ultimate guide to recruitment and induction, or book a demo with one of our business specialists to see the Employment Hero employee onboarding progress in action.
+If you’d like to learn more about onboarding, download our free employee onboarding guide, or book a demo with one of our business specialists to see the Employment Hero employee onboarding progress in action.

 Get started with your very own onboarding process with our free onboarding template.